MicrosoftDocs/dynamics365smb-docs/business-central/ui-specify-printer-selection-reports.md

 > When you print the report in question, you can select a different using the **Print** field on the report request page.

 > [!NOTE]
-> If you do not set a report up for a specific printer on the **Printer Selections** page, then it is printed to the default printer of the company, as defined on the **Printer Management** page.
+> If you don't set a report up for a specific printer on the **Printer Selections** page, then it's printed to the default printer, as defined on the **Printer Management** page.

 You or the administrator can also use the **Printer Selections** page to define other variations of printing for users and reports.
 The following table describes the combination of values to specify different printing setups for a report.